-You may also find it useful to look into the variety of specialties students pursue.
-The placement list from St. George’s University (SGU), for example, shows students matched into 18 different specialties across 42 states and the District of Columbia in 2019.
+You may also find it useful to investigate the variety of specialties students pursue.
+The placement list from St. George’s University (SGU), for example, shows students matched into 18 different specialties across 43 states and the District of Columbia in 2020.

 Will I have opportunities to pursue specific interests?

 Specialty aside, you may have other interests you’d like to develop while in medical school.
 Luckily, many programs have opportunities to pursue these passions through student organizations.
 You might even look to see whether one of your interests is tied into an entire institution’s mission.

 These are just a few examples of areas a medical school may emphasize: